kwakjoonhyung/kwakjoonhyung.github.io/about.md

 ## Language Skills
 **English**
-  - Obtained an IH (Intermediate High) OPIc grade; proficient communication on diverse subjects, in August 2023
+  - Obtained an IH (Intermediate High) OPIc grade in August 2023
+  - Fluent

 **German**
-  - A1&A2 obtained
+  - German A3&A4 obtained during exchange student in July 2022
+  - Basic